 This is a great method to keep guests occupied and happy while waiting for the bride and groom to arrive to the reception so that the “formal” festivities can begin.

 You may snap quick images, and then use those photos to make scrapbook pages or pages for a memory book.
 This is a natural progression from the previous notion.
 Either the pages may be pre-made and the guests’ images simply inserted into the preset places, or there can be materials available so that people can make their own pages while they are at the event.
 The images may be kept for a later time if the guests do not want to build pages while they are at the event or if the bride does not want this specific activity to take place.
 Someone may build memory albums with these photographs and give them as a present to the bride and groom.

-If Polaroid cameras are used, another option is to have the people in the photo sign the Polaroid photo and place that in a basket somewhere.
-The bride and groom will enjoy looking at the photos later.
+If Polaroid cameras are used, a further option is to have the persons in the photograph sign the Polaroid snapshot and then leave it in a basket in a public location.
+The newlyweds are going to have a good time looking at the photographs later.

 It’s not a very original idea, but many brides prefer to put disposable cameras on each table at the reception so that guests may take candid pictures of the celebration and each other.
 This allows attendees to get a more authentic feel for the event.
 You have the option of adding these photographs to the wedding book that the newlyweds have created for themselves, or you may choose to compile them into a separate album that depicts the wedding from the viewpoint of the guests.